Ireland AM

 Ireland AM is an Irish morning television show on Virgin Media One.
 It airs live every weekday from 07:00 to 10:00, and weekends from 9:00 to 12:00.
 The program features news, current affairs, weather updates, showbiz, fashion, beauty, food, health, home and garden.
 Its current weekday presenters are Alan Hughes, Muireann O'Connell and Tommy Bowe.

 The show is currently sponsored by Fairy, Febreze, Lenor, Ariel and Flash while the programme was previously sponsored by P&G, Unilever, Dolmio and Kellogg's.

+From late 2019 to March 2020, Ireland AM was the longest live breakfast programme in Europe in terms of broadcast length, airing for four hours from 07:00 until 11:00.

 As of 2021, Ireland AM is the only Irish breakfast programme currently airing.

 As part of a new daytime schedule line up, from Monday 7 October 2019 the programme was extended to 11:00 am on weekdays, with the weekend editions now rebranded as Ireland AM too.
 In March 2020 it reverted to airing till 10:00 am on weekdays.
 During the COVID-19 pandemic, Ireland AM began airing at the later time of 8 am but reverted to its original time of 7 am in September 2020.